 Being in the plumbing industry for so many years, Einstein Pros has had the opportunity to deal with almost every water heater problem.
 We have a keen idea of how to address common issues with water heaters and some of the more puzzling issues you could ever come across.
 Here are the five most common water heater problems that you may experience and how to best deal with them.

 Turning on your shower only to be doused with an intense wave of cold water never fails to surprise homeowners.
 When your shower or faucets fail to warm up, it likely means that your electric water heater has a broken heating element somewhere in your system.
 When one of these elements malfunctions, your water heater will fail to disperse water throughout your home completely.

 If your water heater isn’t working at all, the first thing you want to do is to ensure that your pilot light is on.
 If it is out, simply turn it on.
 If the pilot light is working and you’re not getting hot water, it indicates a greater problem, and you should contact an expert local contractor like Einstein Plumbing and Heating for help.

 Not Enough Hot Water

 Running out of hot water is frustrating, and a few different issues can cause it.
-In this issue, your water heater’s thermostat may not be functioning properly, or it’s likely that your water heater is too small.
-Consider investing in a bigger water heater or even looking into a tankless water heater.
-Tankless water heaters are a bit more pricey, but you will never run out of hot water, and it’s worth the investment.
+In this issue, your water heater’s thermostat may not be functioning properly, or your water heater is likely too small.
+Your only options would be to reduce your hot water usage or get a larger water heater tank to provide more for your home.

 Water Temperature Too Hot or Cold

-If that doesn’t solve the problem, you might have a faulty thermostat, or there may be a sediment build-up in your tank.
+If that doesn’t solve the problem, you might have a faulty thermostat or sediment build-up in your tank.
 To solve this, drain your water heater, clean it out and refill it.
-If you find no sediment, you may need a new thermostat or heating element.
+You may need a new thermostat or heating element if you find no sediment.
 Call our plumbers to assess the condition of your water heater if these solutions don’t work.

-The Water is Colored
+The Water Is Colored

 Hot Water Heater Leaking